Isn’t it strange how sometimes intense happiness can come out of sad situations?

 So when he gratefully accepted the warm drink, she simply smiled and left.

-I don’t know whether that was the only drink that tramp had that day.
+I don’t know whether that was the only drink that man had that day.

 Or even whether he would remember the event the next day.